Agade09/CG-Send-Binary/README.md

 # CG-Send-Binary
-Convert your locally compiled binary to a C++ code/text format that you can use on Codingame.com **Flagged as a cheat during contests since Wondev Woman**
+Convert your locally compiled binary to a C++ code/text format that you can use on Codingame.com <br>
+**Flagged as a cheat during contests since Wondev Woman**

 ## What it does: